danilopaulinodasilva/danilopaulinodasilva/README.md

 <!--
 **danilopaulinodasilva/danilopaulinodasilva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

--  🔭  I’m currently working in NodeJS
+-  🔭  I’m currently working in React
--  🌱  I’m currently learning JavaScript, SOLID and design patterns
+-  🌱  I’m currently learning NextJS
 -  🤔  I’m looking for help with a lot of things!
 -  💬  Ask me about anything!
 -  📫  How to reach me: danilopaulinodasilva@gmail.com